Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

 bacmapping.mapPlacedClones() # include cpustouse=n to use more cores on a server or computer, include chunk_size=n to use more memory and go faster
 ```

-These functions will download and generate the database locally in a set of folders
+These functions will download and generate the database locally in a set of folders.
+Further examples on the use of Bacmapping can be found in the jupiter notebook located in the examples folder.

 ## Using the database
 Once the database is generated, or on the gigaDB database, restriction maps are saved first by type(insert-sequenced in sequenced or end-sequenced in placed) then library, then chromosome